Tejas-Bangera/100xdevs-course-selling-app/course-selling-app-client/README.md

 - This page displays all the courses created in a grid.
 - The grid is responsive on different devices for better user experience.

-> ⚠ Note: The Edit button on the Course cards are not yet functional and are yet to be implemented.
+> :warning: Note: The Edit button on the Course cards are not yet functional and are yet to be implemented.

 ## Create Course Page